(© By Kip Mistral. First published in Equine Journal July, 2007. Photograph Courtesy of Premier Equestrian.)

 Zettl is very friendly with the auditors, encouraging questions, and often explains theory by referring to one of the many diagrams in his excellent book.
 He has a playful sense of humor.
 “This is a good book,” he says with a straight face, “it took me ten years to write!”

-As they canter by, now light as thistledown, the trainer’s heart is all over her face.
+As they canter by together, now light as thistledown, this trainer’s heart is all over her face.
 The horse has put himself in her hand.
 Zettl exclaims “Up in heaven!
 Take your horse up in heaven and you go there with him.
 Up in heaven!”

 See www.walterzettl.net for Zettl’s biography and more information.